Perhaps one of my favourite additions to my new home is our Stanley multi-fuel stove!

 Does it heat the whole mobile?

-Most nights, the stove heats the kitchen/living area, the hall and the bedroom.
-[Edit: on the REALLY cold nights, we kind of wish we had the 8kw stove].
-We are yet to hang thermal-lined curtains over all doors and windows, cover up some unnecessary floor vents, and insulate the floor from underneath so that should make a difference too.
+Most nights, the stove heats the kitchen/living area, the hall and the bedroom but on the REALLY cold nights, we sometimes wish we had the 8kw stove.
+We also hung thermal-lined curtains over all doors and windows, covered up some (not all) floor vents, and insulated the floor from underneath.

 The price for our 6.4 kilowatt stove plus all the fittings, pipes, H-cowl chimney and labour came to €1620.
 All quotes I got came in at €1500 or more.
 We got a Stanley stove, which is one of the best (if not the best) makes you can get.

 The slab of granite is extra but we were lucky that a family member was able to source it for us as a gift.